popskraft/nutcracker/content/_index.md

         Each product meets rigorous industry standards, reducing compliance risks and safeguarding your workforce.
 By choosing Nutcracker Pro, you protect both your employees and your reputation.
     - title: Bulk Bundles for Long-Term Savings
       content: >
-        Strategic bulk purchasing packages allow you to stretch your budget further while ensuring consistent stock levels, effectively lowering overall expenses and boosting return on investment.
+        Strategic bulk purchasing packages allow you to stretch your budget further while ensuring consistent stock levels, lowering overall expenses and boosting return on investment.

 # savings section